samsoncsyu7777/samson-react-native-educational-app/README.md

 # Paper React Native Test
+## Guidelines
 - The specifications of the problem are listed below.
+Please read **all instructions carefully**
 - You are free to use **any packages or libraries**.
 - You can create as many files as you like.
-- All related implementation code should be in the `src` folder
+- All implementation code should be in the `src` folder
+- Do not worry about getting the exact dimesions and spacing.
+Just try to get it as close to the mockups as possible.

 ## Dev Environment